 gateways, including Cloud VPN gateways, allow this traffic automatically

 when you choose dynamic routing.
-If your peer VPN gateway does not, you must
+If your peer VPN gateway does not,

 configure it to allow incoming and outgoing traffic on TCP port 179.
 All BGP